Enhanced adaptive surrogate models with applications in uncertainty quantification for nanoplasmonics: Application

 For the adjoint-based Algorithm \ref{algo:gensmolyak2}, we then compute approximations using again \num{613} (mapped) polynomials, resulting in errors almost identical to the non-adjoint case.
 However, since the costs can be predominantly attributed to the $\approx \num{560}$ solver calls, the costs are reduced.
 Note that greater (relative) gains can be observed in different settings, e.g. when a smaller computational budget is used or less parameter anisotropy is present in the considered model.
 In particular, as a numerical test case, we increased material uncertainties by one third and reduced geometric variations to the range of $\pm \SI{0.25}{nm}$.
 In that case the respective computational cost was reduced by more than $50\%$.

-We also note that, in this case, when either no conformal map or the \textit{aniso-mapped} approach is used, both corresponding Leja adaptive approximations, i.e. with and without adjoint error indicators, employ the same multi-index set $\Lambda$, albeit slightly permuted.
-It is also worth noting that the respective surrogate models are not necessarily completely identical, since, on the one hand, the different ordering may lead to slightly different hierarchical surpluses $s_{\boldsymbol{\ell}}$ and, on the other hand, after termination Algorithm \ref{algo:gensmolyak} uses the exact hierarchical surpluses $s_{\boldsymbol{\ell}}$ for all $\boldsymbol{\ell} \in \Lambda_+^{\mathrm{adm}}$, while the adjoint-based Algorithm \ref{algo:gensmolyak2} uses the estimates $\tilde s_{\boldsymbol{\ell}}$ instead.

 The convergence of the mean error \eqref{eq:mean_error} w.r.t. function calls (corresponding to the number of LU decompositions) of the investigated spectral methods is additionally shown in Fig.~\ref{fig:sf_conv}.
-Isotropic gPC seems to not show proper convergence.
-However, it should be noted that we were only able to compute approximations up to order 3 due to the larger number of parameters.
-The authors are convinced that the errors are just by chance increasing w.r.t. to the order since the asymptotic behavior is not yet reached.
-This is further explained in Appendix~\ref{sec:AppendixC}.
-However, it can be concluded that the gPC reference solution achieves very poor accuracy with the given computational budget.
-All considered dimension-adaptive schemes greatly outperform the isotropic \gls{gpc}.
-In accordance with the results in Table~\ref{tab:17DgPC}, Fig.~\ref{fig:sf_conv} illustrates that the application of the conformal map yields to improvement compared to the classical Leja algorithm while, in this setting, there is a negligible difference between the \textit{iso-mapped} and the \textit{aniso-mapped} approach.
-It shall be clarified that, in contrast to Table~\ref{tab:17DgPC}, the dashed lines in Fig.~\ref{fig:sf_conv} correspond to the error of the respective adjoint-based error indicator \eqref{eq:errorEstDiscrete} and therefore do not correspond to (mapped) polynomial surrogate models but require the evaluation of a residual of \eqref{eq:WeakFormulationY} at each cross-validation sample point $\mathbf{y}^{(i)},\,i=1,\ldots, N^\text{cv}$.
+Isotropic gPC does not seem to show a proper convergence.
+However, it should be noted that we were only able to compute approximations up to order 3 due to the larger number of parameters and hence, the error decay is probably pre-asymptotic.
+Additional convergence results supporting this hypothesis are reported in \ref{sec:AppendixC}.
+It can be concluded that the non-adaptive gPC reference solution achieves a very poor accuracy with the given computational budget.
+All considered dimension-adaptive schemes greatly outperform the isotropic approaches.
+In accordance with the results in Table~\ref{tab:17DgPC}, Fig.~\ref{fig:sf_conv} illustrates that the application of the conformal map leads to improvements compared to the classical Leja algorithm while, in this setting, there is a negligible difference between the \textit{iso-mapped} and the \textit{aniso-mapped} approach.
+It should be noted that, in contrast to Table~\ref{tab:17DgPC}, the dashed lines in Fig.~\ref{fig:sf_conv} correspond to the error of the respective adjoint-based error indicator \eqref{eq:errorEstDiscrete}.
+Therefore, they do not correspond to (mapped) polynomial surrogate models but require the evaluation of a residual of \eqref{eq:WeakFormulationY} at each cross-validation sample point $\mathbf{y}^{(i)},\,i=1,\ldots, N^\text{cv}$.

 Finally, as shown in the last row of Table~\ref{tab:17DgPC}, we compute a very accurate surrogate model, by using the adjoint-based Algorithm \ref{algo:gensmolyak2} with a computational budget of \num{3000} LU decomposition.
 The adjoint-based approximation is then refined by employing \eqref{eq:approx_corrected} until $30000$ polynomials are used, further reducing the error by more than one order of magnitude.
 It shall be highlighted that the adjoint-based approach results in tremendous computational savings compared to the classical Leja Algorithm \ref{algo:gensmolyak} since 27000 full model evaluations could be avoided in this particular setting.